 This is a great way to shock your muscle and force it to adapt.

-Additionally, the sarcoplasm is responsible for providing your muscle fibres with energy.
+Additionally, the sarcoplasm is responsible for providing your muscle fibers with energy.
 And this makes high-rep training beneficial for improving your muscular endurance whilst also promoting hypertrophy at the same time.

-This approach is most beneficial for smaller isolation exercises such as the bicep curl, flyes, lateral raise, and tricep extensions.
+This approach is most beneficial for smaller isolation exercises such as the bicep curl (check out my other post to find out the ideal sets and reps to grow biceps), flyes, lateral raise, and tricep extensions.

-These exercises target the smaller muscle groups, and these often require lower weights to achieve maximal contraction.
+Isolation exercises target smaller muscle groups, and these often require lower weights to achieve maximal contraction.

 You can do this type of training with the Powerblock Elites.
 The Elites can also be used to do heavy lifting in the 3 to 4 set and 7 to 12 rep range.